digidem/comapeo-mobile/docs/BuildAndPublishingFlows.md

 CoMapeo uses [semantic versioning](https://semver.org/).

-The `develop` branch will always be one `minor` version ahead of the released version and have the suffix "-pre". (eg, if the latest released version is 1.3.2, the `devlop` branch version will be 1.4.0-pre).
+The `develop` branch will always be one `minor` version ahead of the released version and have the suffix "-pre". (eg, if the latest released version is 1.3.2, the `develop` branch version will be 1.4.0-pre).

 ### How To